Benawi/CQRS-Event-Sourcing-kafka/README.md

 #### More operations
 Go ahead and check the code! :)

-# Contributing
-If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).

-# Maintainers
-Send any other comments, flowers and suggestions to [André Schaffer](https://github.com/andreschaffer) and [Dan Eidmark](https://github.com/daneidmark).

 # License
 This project is distributed under the [MIT License](LICENSE).